BartekSurlejewski/Rasteriser/README.md

 # Rasteriser
-Rasterisation algorithm written from scratch
+Rasterisation algorithm written from scratch.
+Enter the "images" directory to see the result images.